Academic distinctions:

 Perspective: Repeal and replace: adipocyte regeneration in wound repair

-UCI News: Study reveals natural process for scar-free wound healing
+UC Irvine News: Study reveals natural process for scar-free wound healing

 News coverage by University of California